How to implement a barcode inventory system

 Deliveries are coming and going, overwhelming you and your staff trying to keep track of these items whizzing around you.

 It can quickly become very chaotic, especially during high demand.
 Disorganization when handling your inventory serves only to disrupt your business and even harm its reputation.
-So, how exactly do other manufacturers overcome this task?
+So, how exactly do other companies overcome this task?

 At this critical stage, when your order volumes are increasing, you need to know how to implement a barcode system for inventory to keep your company scaling.